Actindo-AG/Documentation/POS/UserInterface/02d_AccountingSync.md

 - ![Filter](../../Assets/Icons/Filter.png "[Filter]") Filter (x)
     Click this button to display the filter editing bar and customize the active filters.
 The *x* indicates the number of filters that are currently active.

-The table displays the list of jobs in Venduo POS and their current status.
+The table displays the list of jobs in POS and their current status.
 Depending on the settings, the displayed columns may vary.

 - *ID*
     Job ID.